adamacosta/lfs/base/06-chroot-skeleton.md

 ## Create a temporary test user

+Some tests need to be run as a non-root user, so we will create on temporarily and delete it when system bootstrapping is complete.

 ```sh
 echo "tester:x:$(ls -n $(tty) | cut -d" " -f3):101::/home/tester:/bin/bash" >> /etc/passwd
 echo "tester:x:101:" >> /etc/group